Helicopter Glacier Dogsled Tour + Lower Glacier Landing – ANCHORAGE AREA

 Who Should Consider This Tour?

-This experience is perfect for adventure lovers, nature enthusiasts, and anyone wanting a comprehensive taste of Alaska’s glaciers and wildlife.
+This experience is great for adventure lovers, nature enthusiasts, and anyone wanting a comprehensive taste of Alaska’s glaciers and wildlife.
 It’s especially suitable if you’re comfortable with flying in a helicopter and don’t mind the cost for a multi-activity day.

 While families with teenagers might find it memorable, the physical environment means younger children or those with mobility issues might not get as much out of the glacier walk or dogsledding component.
 But for most, it’s a memorable way to see Alaska’s stunning icy landscapes and meet its iconic sled dogs.